Looking for things to do in Devon in June 2025? Here’s your guide to family-friendly events, places to visit and what’s on in Devon.

 Find out more about visiting Arlington Court.

-There will also be free, drop-in children’s activities on the Saturday and Sunday.
-Lead by Jim Parkyn, Make South West, Stover School, Devon Weavers, Brick Ideas and Pom Stitch Tassel, take part in workshops exploring the theme of Sea, Land and Sky.
+There will also be free, drop-in children’s activities in the Craft Lab on the Saturday and Sunday.
+Lead by Jim Parkyn, Make South West, Stover School, Devon Weavers, Brick Ideas and QEST, take part in workshops exploring the theme of Sea, Land and Sky.

 Also expect film screenings, live music and delicious, artisan street food by local specialists all set in gorgeous parkland.